igormiguell/APatchDocs/docs/faq.md

 Thanks to the community's efforts, several APMs or Magisk modules are now available that are compatible with APatch and allow you to add support for Zygisk.
 Below are some APMs that provide Zygisk support for APatch:

 - [ZygiskNext](https://github.com/Dr-TSNG/ZygiskNext): The first APM to provide a Zygisk environment for KernelSU, supporting the most comprehensive functions.
 It's a full implementation of Zygisk API, including additional features, both based on Zygisk and outside of it.
 Version `0.9.1.1` and all previous versions are open-source, while versions after this became proprietary.
-This APM supports APatch starting from version `1.0.3`.
+This APM initially supports APatch at version `1.0.3`.

-- [Zygisk_mod](https://github.com/Admirepowered/Zygisk_mod): Before ZygiskNext officially supports APatch, this APM was set to provides Zygisk environment for APatch.
-With ZygiskNext now offering official support, Zygisk_mod has been discontinued, but it is still available.
+- [Zygisk_mod](https://github.com/Admirepowered/Zygisk_mod): Before ZygiskNext officially supports APatch, this APM was set to provide a Zygisk environment for APatch.
+With ZygiskNext now offering official support, Zygisk_mod has been discontinued, but it's still available.

 - [ReZygisk](https://github.com/PerformanC/ReZygisk): A free Zygisk implementation appeared after ZygiskNext become proprietary.
 Still in early development, this APM doesn't support some features present in ZygiskNext.